NCronJob-Dev/NCronJob/README.md

 - [ ] Retries - If a job fails, it is not retried.
 - [ ] Progress state - There is no way to track the progress of a job.
 The library will support notifying when a job is done, but not the progress of the job itself.
+- [ ] The job scheduler always uses UTC time.
+We might change that in the future.

 ## Short example